GuardianUI/storycheck/README.md

 # StoryCheck

-StoryCheck for Web3 apps.
-Experimental web app playground as well and an API served via [Gradio](https://github.com/gradio-app/gradio) on port 7860.
+StoryCheck for Web3 apps based on Ethereum.
+Experimental app testing playground as well as an API served via [Gradio](https://github.com/gradio-app/gradio) on port `7860`.

 It takes as input markdown formatted user stories with steps written in natural language.
 Then it parses the text and executes the steps in a virtual web browser (via Playwright) closely emulating the actions of a real user.